 Week 4: Moving with words (feel free to bring a favourite poem or quote to share).

 Optional resource: We will do a couple of activities from the Capacitar Emergency Kit, an ’emotional first aid’ community resource (available in 20 written languages on the Capacitar International website).
 If you would like to download the toolkit in advance: direct link to download the English Capacitar Emergency Kit (PDF file).

 About the online format:

-Sessions will take place on the Zoom platform, which is similar to Skype.
+Sessions will take place on the Zoom platform.
 A web-link will be sent by email.
 To join the session, participants can open the link either in their web browser or on the Zoom app.
 (The details about how to join sessions will be shared after people register.)

 Most dance sessions will be video-based, with all participants joining by video.
 This is ideal for dancing and interacting as a group, but video does require participants to have access to the internet and a device with a web browser (or the free Zoom app on a smartphone).